DinoChiesa/Apigee-Powershell-Admin/README.md

 These items may be added later as interest warrants.

-## Disclaimer
+## This is not an official Google product

-This example is not an official Google product, nor is it part of an official Google product.
+This PS module is not an official Google product, nor is it part of an official Google product.
+Support is available on a best-effort basis via github or community.apigee.com .

 ## A Quick Tour